DevEnvy-HackWithFriends/Documentation/README.md

 2) Create a new workspace in Che.
 Read DevEnvy_documentation_2_che_create_new_workspace.pdf

 3) Import a project from Github.
 We used Java Springboot found at: https://spring.io/guides/gs/spring-boot-docker/.
-Read DevEnvy_documentation_3_import_project_from_github.pdf.
+Read DevEnvy_documentation_3_import_project_from_github.pdf

 4) Clone a project from Github.
-Read DevEnvy_documentation_4_clone_project_from_github.pdf.
+Read DevEnvy_documentation_4_clone_project_from_github.pdf

+5) Configure your project for Che.
+Read DevEnvy_documentation_5_configure_project_for_che.pdf

 If you have any problems, feel free to read our troubleshooting guide, DevEnvy_documentation_troubleshooting.pdf.